sanger-pathogens/seroba/README.md

 usage: seroba summary  <output folder>

 positional arguments:
-  out folder  directory where the output directories from seroba runSerotyping are stored
+  output folder   directory where the output directories from seroba runSerotyping are stored

 ```